davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

-# Thermal structure of the mantle lithosphere beneth the Coast Ranges
+# Geothermal constraints on the deep lithosphere

 ## Extrapolation from surface heat flow {#sec:heat-flow}